Mhithrandir/go-cms/README.md

 - OpenTable return all data from a specified table

 ### errorpages
-Handle all standard errors pages
+Handle all standard errors pages (or error response if request is a api call)

 ### logs
 Handle the application log